NikoHsu/PSEF_Localization_dataset/README.md

-# Location-and-mapping-data-set-of-underground-parking-lot

-PSF_Localization: point senmatic map fusion localization in underground enviroment.
+# PSF_Localization: point senmatic map fusion localization in underground enviroment.

-This is the dataset website for our paper xxx
+This is the dataset website for our paper xxx, Location and mapping data set of underground parking lot.

 Two bag files, corresponding to the point cloud map data under **normal conditions** and **full parking spaces**.